MOPping Up: The USA’s 30,000 Pound GBU-57 Bomb

 Contracts and Key Events

-The program would appear to be in the late stages of weapon development and testing, with low-rate production beginning to ramp up, and an ongoing parallel improvement program.
+The program would appear to be in the late stages of weapon development and testing, with very slow low-rate production orders, and an ongoing parallel improvement program that may clear the way for more orders soon.

 Work will be performed in St. Louis, MO, and is to be complete by March 30/14.
 The AAC/EBDK/EDBJ at Eglin Air Force Base, FL manages this contract (FA868109-C-0280, PO 0034).